Last April, I undertook a self-imposed moratorium on

 campaigns).

-Please visit the Spiritwood and District Chamber of Commerce facebook group if you need more ideas from
+Spiritwood and District Chamber of Commerce facebook group if you need more ideas from

 my ‘Twelve Days of Christmas Shopping’ where you will find photos of local